bc-mkatz/slate-1/source/includes/_api_CRUD_blog_posts.md

 #### <span class="jumptarget"> Notes </span>

+* When including `published_date` in a request, supply it as a flat date string (not an object) in valid <a href="http://tools.ietf.org/html/rfc2822#section-3.3" target="_blank">RFC 2822</a> or <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO 8601</a> format.
+The example request below includes a `published_date` in RFC 2822 format.

-Blog posts default to draft status.
+* Blog posts default to draft status.
 Set `is_published` to true to publish posts to the storefront.

-If a custom url is not provided, the post’s URL will be generated based on the value of `title`.
+* If a custom URL is not provided, the post’s URL will be generated based on the value of `title`.

 #### <span class="jumptarget"> Request </span>